This guac recipe was originally posted in 2013 – it’s since been updated in February of 2021. Enjoy.

 There are a lot of variations among guacamole recipes.
 I prefer to keep it simple.
 Aside from the obvious ingredient (avocados), there are only 3 other ingredients in this perfectly flavorful recipe:

 For the onions, I prefer to use shallots or dried minced onions (toasted is my favorite).
 Red onions just don’t do it for me.
 I love the more mellow flavor of the shallots, but rarely have them on hand, so the toasted minced onions are my next favorite option.

-The Savory Salt blend from Explorado Market adds the garlic and a hint more of onion.
+The Savory Salt blend from cardnl adds the garlic and a hint more of onion.
 It’s really the perfect compliment to guac and I don’t make it without this key ingredient.

 Perfect with most anything…